mathias/dotfiles/README.md

 Follow those instructions to install.
 My own personal fork of the pair script is no longer maintained.

-#### scripts/vimbundles.sh

-This is stolen from the [hashrocket/dotmatrix](https://github.com/hashrocket/dotmatrix) repo, and we've been using it for a long time at [Bendyworks](http://bendyworks.com).
-It was originally written by Tim Pope (@tpope), and is a command to set up the vimbundles mentioned in the `vim/` section below.
-Run it to install all the vimbundles I normally run with, or edit it as necessary.
-It's safe to run often; it does git pulls on the repos it already has and is a great way to keep up to date.

 ### tmux/

 Contains a .tmux.conf file that sets up tmux.
 Very basic config at this point.
 Hoping to improve that once I read [Brian Hogan's new book](http://pragprog.com/book/bhtmux/tmux).